bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 The algorithm works by recursively partitioning records into smaller and smaller subsets.
 The partitioning decision is made at each node according to a metric called _purity_.
 A node is said to be 100% pure when all of its records belong to a single class (or have the same value).

-### Example: binary classification with classes A, B
+### Example: Psuedocode binary classification with classes A, B

 Given a set of records `Dt` at node `t`: